kylegeary/zodak/README.md

-# Zodak
-The Mystic Code Enforcer of DEGjs
+# Zodak: The Mystic Code Enforcer

 ## Problem
 There is no standard of code formatting and linting across the UI team.